EconomyEgypt

 Rowe had said Sainsbury’s intended to use Egypt as a launchpad to other markets.
 Now the firm says it aims to reduce its financial exposure in the region.
 When Sainsbury’s opened its high-profile supermarkets in Egypt early this year amid opposition from local traders, a rumour spread that the British company was Jewish-owned.

-The chain suffered vandalism at its stores in mid-October during student protests at Israeli suppression of Palestinian protests in the West Bank and Gaza Strip.
+The chain suffered vandalism at its stores in mid-October during student protests at Israeli suppression of Palestinian protests in the West Bank and Strip.

 Some Egyptians called for a boycott of US and Israeli products to protest against the clashes, in which at least 310 people, mostly Palestinians have been killed.